ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 `ValueObjectVisitor` takes a Value returned by the REST controller, whatever the class, and transforms the Value into data that can be converted, either to JSON or XML format.
-Visitors are registered as services, and tagged with `ezpublish_rest.output.value_object_visitor`.
+Visitors are registered as services, and tagged with `ibexa.rest.output.value_object.visitorr`.
 The tag attribute corresponds to a class, which this visitor applies to.

 In the `config/services.yaml` file, create a service for your `ValueObjectVisitor`.